 David Kiefer is a partner at McDermott Will & Emery LLP.
 The author would like to acknowledge retired King & Spalding partner Adrian Cole for his contribution to previous editions of this chapter.
 The information in this chapter was accurate as at September 2019.

-See ICC Arbitration Rules, Article 9 (allowing joinder of parties from multiple contracts); ICDR Rules, Article 7 (discussing joinder of parties to an arbitration); ICC Arbitration Rules, Article 10 (providing for the consolidation of arbitrations); and ICDR Rules, Article 8 (allowing consolidation of two or more arbitrations).
+See ICC Arbitration Rules (ICC Rules), Article 9 (allowing joinder of parties from multiple contracts); International Centre for Dispute Resolution’s International Arbitration Rules (ICDR Rules), Article 8 (discussing joinder of parties to an arbitration); ICC Rules, Article 10 (providing for the consolidation of arbitrations); and ICDR Rules, Article 9 (allowing consolidation of two or more arbitrations).

 IBA Rules, Article 5(4).